-Liam Gardner has announced his intent to resign at the end of January, 2022.
-Mike Dennis (clerk of Youth Oversight) is leading the search for a new Youth Coordinator who would be starting February 2023; The vacancy has been listed in the ILYM announcements and two people have inquired, and one has started (but not completed) the application process as of 10/7/22.
+Liam Gardner has announced his intent to resign at the end of January, 2023.
+Mike Dennis (clerk of youth oversight) is led the search for a new Youth Coordinator starting February 2023; The vacancy has been listed in the ILYM announcements by the Administrative Coordinator and two people inquired, and one has completed the application process as of 10/24/22 - Rose Johnson.